turbot/steampipe-plugin-snowflake/docs/tables/snowflake_database_grant.md

 # Table: snowflake_database_grant

-Lists privileges that have been granted on the database.
+List privileges that have been granted on the database.

-**Note** This table requires an '=' qualifier for `database` column.
+**Note**: This table requires an '=' qualifier for the `database` column.

 ## Examples